Pakistan arrests senior party leader of ex-PM Imran Khan - ExBulletin

 The arrest of Fawad Chaudhry, a vocal critic of the government, is a major setback for his party, Pakistan Tehreek-e-Insaf, of which he is vice-president.
 The party quickly condemned the arrest and demanded his release.

-The arrest took place during a pre-dawn raid on Chaudhrys’ home in Lahore, the capital of eastern Punjab province, his family said.
-Khans party spokesperson Shireen Mazari said Chaudhry was taken in handcuffs straight to court by Lahore police.
+The arrest took place during a pre-dawn raid on Chaudhry’s home in Lahore, the capital of eastern Punjab province, his family said.
+Shireen Mazari, spokesperson for Khan’s party, said Chaudhry was taken in handcuffs straight to court by Lahore police.

 Chaudhry’s wife, Hiba Fawad, told reporters that security forces were brutal with her husband, pushed him into a vehicle and took him away.

-There is a procedure to follow if you want to arrest someone, she said.
-It cannot happen that ten or twelve people enter a house, arrest someone, throw them in a vehicle and drive them away without telling the family where they are taking them.
+There is a procedure to follow if you want to arrest someone,” she said.
+It cannot happen that ten or twelve people enter a house, arrest someone, throw them in a vehicle and take them away without telling the family where they are taking them. .”

-Angered by his arrest, hundreds of Chaudhrys supporters blocked a key highway in Jehlum, his hometown in Punjab province, to demand his release.
+Angered by his arrest, hundreds of Chaudhry supporters blocked a key highway in Jehlum, his hometown in Punjab province, to demand his release.

 In a statement, Islamabad police said Chaudhry was arrested on a complaint from the Election Commission of Pakistan for threatening the head of the election watchdog, Sikandar Sultan Raja, and other officials.
 The threats were aimed at preventing them from performing their duties and inciting people to violence against them, police said.

 On Tuesday, Chaudhry criticized the election watchdog for appointing a veteran journalist, Mohsin Naqvi, as acting chief minister in Punjab.
-The Khans party and its allies were in power in Punjab and held the majority of seats in the provincial assembly, but dissolved the house earlier this month, a move which was apparently aimed at putting pressure on the Islamabad government.
+Khan’s party and his allies were in power in Punjab and held the majority of seats in the provincial assembly, but dissolved the chamber earlier this month, a move apparently aimed at putting pressure on the government in Islamabad.

 The dissolution of the provincial assembly triggered snap elections which, under the constitution, must be held within 90 days.